-Your "money-IQ" is an indication of your ability to handle money and resources to make more money to get more resources.
+Your "money-IQ" is an indication of your ability to handle money and resources.
 Most of us know how to spend money.
 But, making it?
 Not so much.
 That's why all first-time players start with a $IQ of 10 and work up.
-(Some are over 200.)
+(Some are over 200 and increasing.)

 Your $IQ indicates how well you handle money and resources in competition over time.
 (Always use a score sheet.)
 To increase your $IQ, you must outperform others over many games.

 Those with higher $IQs generally have more skill and win more games.
 And generally, the more you play, and come in first or second the more your $IQ increases.
 This number stays with you regardless of who, when and where you play.

-Starting with 10, at the end of everyone's first-ever 4-player game, the winner with the most chips gets +2 pts. added to his/her $IQ equaling a total of 12 pts.
+Starting with 10 for your first-ever 4-player game, if you win by having the most chips, you get +2 pts. added to your $IQ equaling a total of 12 pts.
 (10 + 2).
-The second-place finisher gets 1 pt. added, the third player gets 0 and the last place finisher gets -1, a point taken away from his/her $IQ.
+If you finish second, you get 1 pt. added, third place get you 0 and if you're in last place you get -1, a point taken away from your running $IQ.
 (Check out the Score sheet.)

-So at the end of the first game, the winner has a $IQ of 12, the second-place finisher has 11, the third-place finisher remains at 10 and the last player has 9 having lost a point.
+So, if this was everyone's first game, the winner would have a $IQ of 12, the second-place finisher 11, the third-place finisher would remain at 10 and the last player would have 9 having lost a point.
 Players' $IQs cannot go below zero.
 If a player with a $IQ of zero loses, his/her $IQ stays at zero.
 All 4-player games must be scored for $IQ.

-So, see how your $IQ stacks up against others in your group.
+So, see how your $IQ stacks up against those around you.